 Since the inception of Gathering Ground, we have endeavored to diversify what can be grown sustainably at the site.
 An ongoing pursuit has been our community fruit and nut orchard.
 In 2020, we plan to extend our chestnut orchard along Lake View.
 Chestnut trees produce edible nuts that can be eaten raw or dried to make flour, and a mature orchard can produce 4,000 pounds per acre.
 If successful, the trees will feed generations of Islanders as they live for 300+ years.
 We are also planting butternuts, apples, pears, blueberries and lingonberries.
 When the trees begin to bear, we will observe which thrive here and then make those available to those interested in growing fruit in their own backyard.
 If we raise enough funds to purchase a tractor, we will start a community composting program in 2020 and incorporate a small flock of sheep to help maintain weeds in the understory of the vineyard and orchards.

 Ultimately our vision for Gathering Ground’s site is to be an edible botanical garden that invites the community to stroll, explore, and delight in the natural world.
 We desire to continue to provide more opportunities for students and adults to work, learn and play on the grounds.

-To contribute financially to Gathering Ground, please mail checks made out to Gathering Ground to 2162 Swenson Road or visit our Facebook page and click the “Donate” button.
+To contribute financially to Gathering Ground, please mail checks made out to Gathering Ground to 2162 Swenson Road or donate online.